salkuadrat/lucifer/README.md

 });
 ```

-There is no `next()` to call in these middleware (unlike other framework like Express).
+There is no `next()` to call in these middleware (unlike other web frameworks).

-Processing next is handled automatically by lucifer.
+Processing next is automatically handled by lucifer.

-A lucifer app will always run to the next middleware or callback in the current processing stack...

-Unless, you send some response to the client in the middleware, which will close the connection and automatically stop all executions of the next middlewares/callback.
+Lucifer will always run to the next middleware or callback in the current stack...
+Unless, you send some response to the client in the middleware, which will close the connection and stop all executions of the next middlewares/callback.

-Since these call is automatic, you need to remember to use a proper  `async` `await` when calling asynchronous functions.
+Since the call is automatic, it's important to always remember to use proper  `async` `await` when you're dealing with asynchronous functions.

-As example, when using `res.download()` to send file to the client.
+As an example, remember to use `async` `await` when using `res.download()` to send a file to the client:

 ```dart
 app.get('/download', (Req req, Res res) async {